supalarry/api-symfony-v3/README.md

 ```
 docker-compose up
 ```

 ## Database setup

-This project uses mysql together with doctrine.
+This project uses mysql together with doctrine within the symfony framework.

 After executing **docker-compose up** mysql is setup from **docker/backup/mysql/api.sql** file.

 All work occurs in **printify_api** database.

-In it four tables - user, product, order and relation - are automatically created empty.
+Four tables - user, product, order, relation - are automatically created empty.

-**user** - stores created users
+**user** : stores created users

-**product** - stores products submitted by the user
+**product** : stores products submitted by the user

-**order** - stores order submitted by the user
+**order** : stores order submitted by the user

-**relation** - links an order with it's products
+**relation** : links an order with it's products

 Connection to **mysql** docker container is defined in **api/env** file's DATABASE_URL field